-In order to test the overall performance of the μDose-system, we initiated a comprehensive inter-laboratory comparison including five different laboratories from Germany and Poland, which applied different measurement procedures.
-The involved laboratories were: (i) the Giessen Luminescence Laboratory, (ii) the Bayreuth Luminescence Laboratory, (iii) the Cologne Luminescence Laboratory, (iv) the Heidelberg Luminescence Laboratory and (v) the Institute of Physics (Division of Geochronology and Environmental Isotopes) in Gliwice.
+In order to test the overall performance of the $\mu$ Dose system, we initiated a comprehensive inter-laboratory comparison including five different laboratories from Germany and Poland, which applied different measurement procedures.
+The involved laboratories were (i) the Giessen Luminescence Laboratory, (ii) the Bayreuth Luminescence Laboratory, (iii) the Cologne Luminescence Laboratory, (iv) the Heidelberg Luminescence Laboratory and (v) the Institute of Physics (Division of Geochronology and Environmental Isotopes) in Gliwice.

-For this performance test, we re-investigated a total of 47 environmental samples for which either radionuclide concentrations or activities had already been determined by either TSAC in combination with ICP-OES (Bayreuth) or low-level HRGS (Cologne, Heidelberg, Gliwice).
-Details on sample preparation and technical specifications of the $\mu$ Dose-systems in Giessen are provided in Sect.
+For this performance test, we re-investigated a total of 47 environmental samples for which either radionuclide concentrations or activities had already been determined by either TSAC in combination with ICP-OES (Bayreuth) or lowlevel HRGS (Cologne, Heidelberg, Gliwice).
+Details on sample preparation and technical specifications of the $\mu$ Dose systems in Giessen are provided in Sect.
 4.1 and 4.2.
 The measurement configurations applied in the other participating laboratories are briefly summarized in Table 5.
-Details of sample preparation and information on the applied measurement procedures including used gamma lines are provided in Appendix A. The investigated samples represent a broad variety of regions and environmental settings (see Table B1 and sample characterization in the Appendix).
+Details of sample preparation and information on the applied measurement procedures including gamma lines used are provided in Appendix A. The investigated samples represent a broad va-